Security-Onion-Solutions/securityonion/DOWNLOAD_AND_VERIFY_ISO.md

 Primary key fingerprint: C804 A93D 36BE 0C73 3EA1  9644 7C10 60B7 FE50 7013
 ```

+If it fails to verify, try downloading again.
+If it still fails to verify, try downloading from another computer or another network.

 Once you've verified the ISO image, you're ready to proceed to our Installation guide:
 https://docs.securityonion.net/en/2.4/installation.html